Language selection

 Species at Risk Act

-The Species at Risk Act (SARA) is part of the Government’s commitment to keep Canadian wildlife species from becoming extinct and secure the necessary actions for their recovery.
+The Species at Risk Act (SARA) is part of the Government’s commitment to keep Canadian wildlife species from becoming extinct and take the necessary actions for their recovery.
 It provides for the legal protection of wildlife species and the conservation of their biological diversity.

-Marine Mammal Regulations of the Fisheries Act
+Marine Mammal Regulations

 Infographic: Canada's Marine Mammal Regulations.